wblaiklock/Capstone_backend/README.md

 4. npm start = to begin running terminal

 ## Summary
 This project is a full-stack application built using the MERN (MongoDB, Express, React, Node.js) stack.
-Enter events using the icon in the top right; clicking on entries in the left bar on the front page allows focusing the selecting and the ability to modify or delete the entry.
+Enter events using the icon in the top right; clicking on entries in the left bar on the front page allows focusing the selection and the ability to modify or delete the entry.